yaan-jang/leri/README.md

 ```
 ### 6. Machine learning
 #### 6.1 Sequential evolving neural network (SENET)
-SENET is a general evolving framework for deep neural networks on different specific data-sets.
+SENET is a general evolving framework for deep neural networks using a specific and customized data-set as a driver.
 #### 6.2 Phsior
 [Phsior](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0205819) is a real-value predictor developed based on convolutional neural network for predicting the torsion angles.
 #### 6.3 OptiFel
 [OptiFel](https://ieeexplore.ieee.org/document/6583326) is a mathematical model base on fuzzy theory and CHPSO optimizer.
 It is a kind of 'neuroevolution' in modeling your data, and it is very easy to use.
 It does not require any experience to build the model.
 OptiFel is a data-driven method rooting in accurate and reliable fuzzy systems, where the structure and parameters are encoded in an optimization framework of heterogeneous heuristic search algorithm.
 This methodology provides different search behaviors for finding the optimal structure and parameters suitable for the subspaces of the fuzzy models.
 The theoretical proof has demonstrated that the cooperative search can maintain a balance between exploration and exploitation to ensure the algorithm converges to stable points.
 OptiFel can be applied to biological systems and protein structure prediction.
 ##### 6.3.1 OptiFel training phase
 Just simply prepare your data in two separate txt files, train.txt and test.txt.
 For example, in train.txt, the first column must be the outputs (targets), the other columns are the features for building a model, and they are separated by a table.
 ```